 In the public education setting, timed-writes are a required part of many standardized tests.
 Rather than try to cloak that reality, embrace it!
+One great way to do this is with fun and engaging writing warm-ups!
 Show your students that timed writing can be a fun challenge, and develop their expository and analytical prowess by beginning every class with a writing warm-up.
 These warm-ups should take only five to ten minutes, and you can easily implement them into your daily bell-ringer routine.

-Here are ten exercises to build your students’ writing confidence:
+Here are 10 writing warm-ups to build your students’ writing confidence:

 1 Minute Story